joshsouza/puppet-stagecoach/README.markdown

 ## Module Description

 The StageCoach module will download check out the StageCoach repository to your system and ensure that it is properly configured for use.
-If requested it will manage a user account for managing your application deployments, and it will add itself to the system's default path so that remote deployment becomes a breeze.
+If requested it will manage a user account and group for managing your application deployments, and it will add itself to the system's default path so that remote deployment becomes a breeze.
 The module has no service to manage itself, and does not handle the actual deployments itself, but allows you to easily add a system to your list of deployable servers.

 StageCoach expects that Node.JS, nvm, and forever will be available on your system in order to operate, so you will need to ensure that those are present, but this module will function regardless of whether StageCoach's dependencies are in place.
 (Making it so that no ordering is necessary with other modules that install node/forever)